Term paper for INFO303

 Of course, this is exactly what these search engines are doing.
 They attempt to use these models to alter what information they feed to us, which in turn shapes our information seeking behaviour and what we know.
 Pariser (2011) points out that “[search personalization] serves up a kind of invisible autopropaganda, indoctrinating us with our own ideas, amplifying our desire for things that are familiar and leaving us oblivious to the dangers lurking in the dark territory of the unknown”.

 The problem is exacerbated when these ‘abridged maps’ of the world start diverging from reality and people can’t override the delusions baked into those imaginations.
-Echoing Noble’s earlier work, this creates vicious cycles of unfairness where users frequently only click on the top results, a ranking or recommendation algorithm that takes user feedback into account will continue putting those same items at the top, reinforcing what the algorithm believes to be true about the world.
+Echoing Noble’s earlier work, this creates vicious cycles of unfairness where users frequently only click on the top results and a ranking or recommendation algorithm that takes user feedback into account will continue putting those same items at the top, reinforcing what the algorithm believes to be true about the world.
 As the power dynamics unfold and play out, the system drifts further and further away from reality (Gao, Ge, & Shah, 2021).
 This is why data and power monopolies are so dangerous.
 These bureaucracies that have no power to self-correct (or allow themselves to be corrected) leads to a world where people cannot freely walk away or reject the bureaucracy’s nonsense model of the world (Alkhatib, 2021).
 If there is no way for the users to speak up and to demand change, then it becomes an Orwellian nightmare where these search engines become sources that dictate truth.

 The large scale usage of these search engines have now changed their positions in society from aggregators of information to arbiters and oracles of truth.
 Historically, search algorithms relied on perhaps complex algorithms but all they did was rank literally whats relevant and ask the user to determine what info they actually need with respect to their query.
 Now, more search engines are leaning into trying to tell you the ‘right’ answer in an effort to reduce the number of clicks it takes for the average user to find the answer they are looking for.
 Yet none of these results are actually objective.
 These engines freely provide “a sorting of the wheat from the chaff, and answer our most profound and most trivial questions” and in doing so, become an object of faith (Noble, 2018).
 Cathy O’Neil likens search engines to objects of faith: “Like gods, these mathematical models were opaque, their workings invisible to all but the highest priests in their domain: mathematicians and computer scientists” (2016).
 Many searchers view the results of these searches as objective truth.